OpenBB-finance/OpenBB/website/content/terminal/econometrics/_index.md

 ```

 ## Scripts & Routines
-Doing research both as a student for a university or as a professional often requires the findings to be easily
+Doing research both as a student or professor for a university or as a professional often requires the findings to be easily
 replicated.
-Furthermore, as many steps could be required it can be very beneficial to make small adjustments without needing
+Furthermore, as many steps could be required it can be very beneficial to have the ability to make small
-to re-do every single step again.
+adjustments without needing to re-do every single step again.
 This is where `.openbb` files play an important role.

 By going to the main menu as depicted below, the `exe` command can be used.
 With this command you can run `.openbb` scripts
 that automatically run a set of commands similarly to that of the Stata do-files and SPSS syntax files.
 These scripts are located within `.openbb/routines` and can be found within `Applications/OpenBB Terminal`.